 The amount of each award depends upon the availability of funding, the number of scholarships awarded, and evidence of financial need.
 Scholarship recipients receive up to a maximum of $5,000 per year, and the awards are renewable.

-Corporations, organizations and individual donors have contributed more than $3.5 million to the Scholars Program.
+Corporations, organizations and individual donors have contributed more than $8 million dollars to the Scholars Program.
 A growing number of corporate partners offer summer research opportunities to students.